w3f/polkadot-wiki/docs/learn/learn-staking.md

 active set at the same time.
 These variations should cancel out over a long enough timeline.
 See the page on [Validator Payout Guide](../maintain/maintain-guides-validator-payout.md).

-In order to be paid your staking rewards, someone must claim them for each validator that you nominate.
+The distribution of staking rewards to the nominators is not automatic and needs to be triggered by someone.
+Typically the validators take care of this, but anyone can permissionlessly trigger rewards payout for all the nominators whose stake has backed a specific validator in the active set of that era.
 Staking rewards are kept available for 84 eras, which is approximately {{ polkadot: 84 days :polkadot }}{{ kusama: 21 days :kusama }}.
 For more information on why this is so, see the page on [simple payouts](learn-simple-payouts.md).

 :::info Payouts